- Advocacy

 Certified Financial Planner (CFP®)

-Holders of the CFP® designation must meet annual CE requirements established by Financial Planning Standards Council (FPSC).
+Holders of the CFP® designation must meet annual CE requirements established by FP Canada.

 For more information, please visit FP Canada.